 Provider's Self-Assessment: The Registered Manager ensures that records specified in Schedule 4 (11) service user plan where possible are kept up to date, in good order and in a secure manner.
-Substantially compliant All records are held for inspection and stored in line with Records Management Procedures.
-The recent audit of practice was carried out within Domiciliary Care by Information Commissioners Office and any action recommended will be implemented.
+Substantially compliant All records are held for inspection and stored in line with Records Management Procedures A recent audit of practice was carried out within Domiciliary Care by Information Commissioners Office and any action recommended will be implemented.
 Inspection Findings: The agency policies and procedures on 'Recording and reporting' and 'Handling service user's monies' dated May 2014 were reviewed during inspection.
 The recording and reporting procedure was also viewed within the Home Care Workers Handbook and found to be 'compliant'.
+The policy and procedure on 'Restrictive Physical Interventions' dated June 2013 was reviewed as compliant.
 Their procedure on 'Handling service user's monies' was found to be 'substantially compliant', however is required for expansion to include staff guidance on emergency shopping for occasional shopping tasks outside of a care plan tasked shopping.
-Substantially compliant Templates were reviewed during inspection for: Daily evaluation recording.
-Medication administration is detailed on the daily evaluation recording, alongside a separate record for PRN (as and when required) medications.
+Substantially compliant Templates were reviewed during inspection for: Daily evaluation recording Medication administration is detailed on the daily evaluation recording, which includes recording the number of tablets, alongside a separate record for PRN (as and when required) medications.
 This was confirmed as compliant during staff and management discussions.
-The agency holds a money agreement within the service user agreement.
-Staff spot checking template which includes a section on adherence to the agency recording policy.
-Staff group supervision template includes records management (recording and reporting).
-All templates were reviewed as appropriate for their purpose.
+The agency hold a money agreement within the service user agreement (where required) Staff spot checking template which includes a section on adherence to the agency recording policy Staff group supervision template includes records management (recording and reporting) All templates were reviewed as appropriate for their purpose.
 Review of four staff files during inspection confirmed staff adherence to records management as detailed within the staff spot checks for 2014.
-Staff supervision records for 2013-14 were reviewed as compliant with no staff competence issues arising.
-Staff members confirmed during discussions that direct observation of their practise takes place which included the supervisor reviewing their recording on daily logs within service user home files.
+Staff supervision records for 2014 were reviewed as compliant with two staff members provided with refresher training on the subject of medication administration following competence issues identified.

+Staff members confirmed during discussions that direct observation of their practise takes place which included the supervisor reviewing their recording on daily log sheets within service user home files.

-The registered manager and home care officers discussed records management as a regular topic during staff meetings/group supervision, review of recent staff meeting minute records and the staff Newsletter evidenced this topic.
+The registered manager and home care officers discussed records management as a regular topic during staff meetings/group supervision, review of recent staff meeting minute records for June and October 2014 and the staff Newsletter evidenced this topic.

-Review of four service user files by the inspector confirmed appropriate recording in the general notes and medication records.
-Review of a medication agreement within the one service user file confirmed the process of medication prompting/supervision had been discussed, agreed and confirmed/signed with service user and family member before medication assistance commenced with agency staff.
+Review of four Ballymoney area service user files confirmed appropriate recording in the general notes and medication records.
+Review of medication agreements within three service user files confirmed the process of medication assistance had been discussed, agreed and confirmed/signed with service users and/or family member before medication assistance commenced with agency staff.

-Review of service user records during the inspection and discussion with the registered manager confirmed that restraint is in place for a number of service users in respect of bedrails and lap belts.
-Review of three service user files evidenced that care plans and risk assessments were in place (where appropriate) and were subject to review.
-These documents contained clear directions on the use of equipment such as a powered wheelchair and a 'Hydrotilt' chair and bedrails.
-The trust's guidance on 'Use of Bedrails in the Community' was viewed as appropriate.
+Review of service user records during the inspection and discussion with the registered manager confirmed that restraint is in place for a number of service users in respect of lap belts and bedrails.
+Review of two service users' files evidenced that the use of bedrails was clearly documented within their care plans and risk assessments.
+The care plan and risk assessment relating to the use of a 'Invacare TDX' powered wheelchair lap belt within one service users file confirmed specific guidance was in place and had been reviewed most recently in January 2015.